 admiration for sick children,” said Holsten.
 The event raised $3,000 for Duke Children’s.

 The following year, with the dedication and assistance of Helen Idol, a former associate now retired from Duke Children’s, and her friends from the horse community, Holsten expanded the

 show to a five-day United States Equestrian Federation (USEF) recognized horse show in 1985.

 The horse show continued to draw more dedicated members throughout the Triangle.
 Fueled by their upbringing in horse sports, combined with their love of children and their passion to support the life saving work at Duke Children’s, Joan MacNair Petty, her husband Glenn Petty and members of the MacNair family took over the reins of the horse show nine years later in 1994.

 “I was not really sure what we were getting into,” said Petty.
 “All I knew was that Pat had done an excellent job, and I wanted to continue that legacy and help do my part in raising money for and supporting Duke Children’s.”
 For the past 23 years that is exactly what Petty, her family and a very dedicated committee of volunteers from across the Triangle’s equestrian community have done.

-Under the expert management of the Pettys’ firm, Triangle Farms, the show has grown to a USEF “AA” rated horse show and in 2017 will add a second week, Jump for the Children II.
+Under the expert management of the Pettys’ firm, Triangle Farms, the show has grown to a USEF “AA” rated horse show and in 2017 a second week was added, Jump for the Children II.
 ‘Jump for the Children’ Horse Show is the longest, continuously-held, annual fund-raiser for Duke Children’s.
 Each November,’Jump for the Children’ garners widespread community support from a host of area businesses and individuals.
-This November, Triangle Farms will celebrate its 34th year of a relationship that has inspired compassion, dedication and support for the kids at Duke Children’s.
-The horse show has raised $1.8 million to date for Duke Children’s.
+This November, Triangle Farms will celebrate its 35th year of a relationship that has inspired compassion, dedication and support for the kids at Duke Children’s.
+The horse show has raised $2.1 million to date for Duke Children’s.

 jump for the children history of